uchicago-mobi/MPCS51030-2019-Spring-Forum/README.md

 ## Session 9:

--[Favorite Things](https://github.com/uchicago-mobi/favoritethings): An app with lists of some of my favorite things.
+- [Favorite Things](https://github.com/uchicago-mobi/favoritethings): An app with lists of some of my favorite things.
 We need to sort these lists, though.